PennLINC/qsirecon/docs/reconstruction.rst

 be the name of the output directory.
 By setting ``"space": "T1w"`` we specify that all operations will take place in subject anatomical (``"T1w"``) space.
 Many "connectomics" algorithms require a brain parcellation.
-A number of these come packaged with ``qsiprep`` in the Docker image.
+A number of these come packaged with ``qsirecon`` in the Docker image.
 In this case, the atlases will be transformed from group template space to subject anatomical space because we specified  ``"space": "T1w"`` earlier.
 Be sure a warp is calculated if using these (transforms_).